ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 ```
 ## Convert the date and time String to a DateTime64 type

 Earlier in the guide we discovered that there are dates before January 1st 1970, which means that we need a 64 bit DateTime type for the dates.
-Casting to `DateTime64` requires that we have a String representation of the DateTime, and we can convert the existing `MM/DD/YYYY hh:mm:ss` to `YYYY/MM/DD` using `replaceRegexpOne()`.
+Converting the format of the date from `MM/DD/YYYY` to YYYY/MM/DD and casting to `DateTime64` can be done with [`parseDateTime64BestEffort()`](../../sql-reference/functions/type-conversion-functions.md#parsedatetime64besteffort).

 ```sh
 clickhouse-local --query \